Teach human rights with fiction

 For Upper Primary and Lower Secondary School (Ages 10+)

 For Secondary School (Ages 12+)

-The Amnesty CILIP Honour for Carnegie and Kate Greenaway
+Amnesty and the Carnegie and Kate Greenaway awards

 From 2016 – 2018, Amnesty International worked in partnership with CILIP to award the Amnesty CILIP Honour commendation to one book from each of the Carnegie and Kate Greenaway Medal shortlists, that most distinctively illuminated, upheld or celebrated human rights.